cliffano/swaggy-c/README.md

     swaggy-c --api-spec /path/to/spec.yaml

-The generated JavaScript client will then be written to `<out_dir>/<lang>/` directory.
+The generated JavaScript client will then be written to output directory specified in `--out-dir` flag.

-Build the client using Swagger CodeGen CLI jar:
+Build the client using Swagger CodeGen CLI jar, handy for using custom built jar (e.g. from master branch):

     swaggy-c --jar /path/to/swagger-codegen-cli.jar --api-spec /path/to/spec.yaml

 Build the client using specific configuration, output, and log directories:

-    swaggy-c --conf-dir /path/to/conf/ --out-dir /path/to/generated/ --log-dir /path/to/log --api-spec /path/to/spec.yaml
+    swaggy-c --conf-file /path/to/conf.json --out-dir /path/to/generated/ --log-dir /path/to/log --api-spec /path/to/spec.yaml

 Build the client and supress Swagger CodeGen CLI command output: